githubocto/repo-visualizer/README.md

 # Repo Visualizer

 A GitHub Action that creates an SVG diagram of your repo.
+Read more [in the writeup](https://octo.github.com/projects/repo-visualization).

+For a full demo, check out the [githubocto/repo-visualizer](https://github.com/githubocto/repo-visualizer) repository.

 ## Inputs